hhsw2015/github-tail/README.md

 - The workflow will automatically deploy on the first push
 - Wait ~2 minutes for deployment

-> **Note:** The repository includes an optimized Pages workflow that only rebuilds when HTML, CSS, or JS files change, not when data updates.
+> **Note:** The repository includes an optimized Pages workflow that only rebuilds when React source files change, not when data updates.
 This saves CI/CD minutes.

 ### 4. Configure Environment Variables (Optional)